Shift work sleep disorder: Bright light treatment

-The light-dark cycle is the most important environmental time cue for entraining circadian rhythms of most species, including humans, and bright artificial light exposure has been developed as a method to improve circadian adaptation in night workers.
+The light-dark cycle is the most important environmental time cue for entraining circadian rhythms of most species, including humans.
+Circadian science has shown that strategic exposure to bright artificial light can support adaptation to night work and reduce circadian misalignment.
 The timing of bright light exposure is critical for its phase shifting effects.
 To maximize a delay of the body clock, bright light exposure should occur in the evening or first part of the night, and bright light should be avoided in the morning.
 Wearing dark goggles (avoiding bright light) or blue-blocking goggles during the morning commute home from work can improve circadian adaptation.
 For workers who want to use bright light therapy, appropriate fixtures of the type used to treat winter depression are readily available but patients need to be educated regarding their appropriate use, especially the issue of timing.
 Bright light treatment is not recommended for patients with light sensitivity or ocular disease.
+Recent approaches based on the latest circadian science, incorporate personalized light exposure and light avoidance timing within apps to help individuals adhere to optimal schedules.

+Medication therapy

-Melatonin treatment
+Melatonin

 Melatonin is a hormone secreted by the pineal gland in darkness, normally at night.
 Its production is suppressed by light exposure, principally blue light around 460 to 480 nm.
 Light restriction, or dark therapy, in the hours before bedtime allows its production.
 Dark therapy does not require total darkness.
 Amber or orange colored goggles eliminate blue light to the eyes while allowing vision.

 Melatonin is also available as an oral supplement.
 In the US and Canada, the hormone melatonin is not classified as a drug; it is sold as a dietary supplement.
 In other countries, it requires a prescription or is unavailable.
 Although it is not licensed by the FDA as a treatment for any disorder, there have been no serious side effects or complications reported to date.

 Melatonin has been shown to accelerate the adaptation of the circadian system to a nighttime work schedule.
 Melatonin may benefit daytime sleep in night workers by an additional direct sleep promoting mechanism.
 Melatonin treatment may increase sleep length during both daytime and nighttime sleep in night shift workers.